VRGroupRWTH/LoopBasedDualLayerReprojection/README.md

 npm run dev
 ```

 After starting both applications, the server will be reachable by the port `9000` while the client is reachable by the port `443`.
 In some cases, it might be necessary to change the ports used by the server and client.
 The port used by the server can be changed in the file `server/source/application.cpp`.
-For that, add the desired port number as an argument to the `create` function call, as shown in the following:
+For that, add the desired port number as an argument to the following `create` function call:
 ```c++
 if (!this->server->create(<port>))
 ```